 Dove will stand alone except when used before a verb that begins with an “e,” in which case you simply follow this formula: dove + è = dov’è.

 |Where are you from?
-[Literally: From where do you come?])
+[Literally: From where do you come?]

-You might be familiar with it from the well-known Italian greeting “Come stai?”
-This translates to “how are you?”
-If you’re asking how something is (as in, using è) be sure to write it as com’è, as with dov’è.
+You might be familiar with this word from the well-known Italian greeting Come stai?
+(How are you?).
+If you’re asking how something is, be sure to write it as com’è, as with dov’è.

 Come can also be used to mean “as with” or “like.”

-Take a look at these sample sentences:
+Take a look at how these different uses work in practice:

 |È rosso come una mela.
-(It’s red like an apple.)

 |È intelligente come sua madre.
-(She’s smart like her mother.)

-You can also tack on the word cosa to indicate a single question all on its own:
+You can also tack on the word cosa to indicate a single question all on its own: Che cosa?
+(What?)

+While che and cosa can both mean “what” individually and together, the context in which they’re used can vary.
 Certain parts of Italy may opt to use che, while others tend to prefer cosa.
-It all depends on where you travel on the regional dialect.
+It all depends on where you are and the regional dialect.